marly-ai/marly/README.md

 ## 🚀 Features

-- 📄 Give your agents the ability to find whats relevant from your documents and get it back you as structured output
+- 📄 Give your agents the ability to find whats relevant from your documents and get it back in a structured useable format
 - 🔍 Extract data based on multiple schemas from numerous documents without a vector database or telling us what page its on!
 - 🔄 Simplify multi-step agentic workflows that use unstructured documents with a single API call